richlegrand/bitbang-cli/README.md

 ![Tests](https://github.com/richlegrand/bitbangproxy/actions/workflows/tests.yml/badge.svg)
 ![License](https://img.shields.io/github/license/richlegrand/bitbangproxy)

-A WebRTC proxy that connects browsers to any web server on your local network.
-No port forwarding, no VPN, no software on the target machine.
+BitBangProxy enables full access to your NAS / Jellyfin / Plex / Open WebUI / Flask apps / Node-RED dashboard / etc. from outside your network.
+It's a single executable that runs on a machine on your local network.
+It doesn't require port forwarding, VPNs, accounts, or software to be installed on the target machine.

-BitBangProxy extends [BitBang](https://github.com/richlegrand/bitbang) with a standalone Go binary that proxies HTTP, WebSocket, and streaming connections through a WebRTC data channel.
+This is part of the [BitBang project](https://github.com/richlegrand/bitbang).

 ## Quick start